Down at the Car Wash, Here’s What to Do and Use

 Your pressure washer should be rated at 2,200 psi at 4 gpm minimum, unless you’re brushing the surface of the vehicle.

 Apply a detergent to the vehicle.
-Pressure wash the detergent off, top to bottom.
+Wash the detergent off the car from top to bottom with your pressure washer.
 Keep the nozzle close enough to the surface to clean, but not so close that the pressure could damage anything on the vehicle.

 Anytime that a pressure washer with pressures or flows that are less then the recommended minimums are used, brush the vehicle, then rinse.